eleva/serverless-node-api-skeleton/README.md

 You can use it as build specification for AWS CodeBuild project triggered by AWS CodePipeline.<br>
 We suggest you to have a specific pipeline per stage dev/staging/v1 connected to specific branches on git (using gitflow).

+### Infrastructure Versioning
+We ensure a separate Cloud Stack per each stage and version (i.e dev, staging, uat, v1).
+A CloudFormation template under ```.dev/cf/api-resources.yaml``` template is useful to create all cloud resources needed:
+- one VPC, with 3 public subnet and 3 private subnet (shared between versions)
+- one NATGW (AZ-1A) (please change this to three, one per each private to be compliant with HA standards)
+- an RDS as database (you can choose to use DynamoDB as well to be full serverless)
+- needed security groups to let services be able to connect and communicate
+- a Codebuild Project, shared between our pipelines, to build and deploy your doc and solution
+- three Pipelines as CI/CD to deploy dev, staging, v1 versions of this API
+- one S3 bucket to store documentation versioned under "stage named" prefix
+- Coudfront Distribution to expose documentation

+You should create parameters ```DB-PASSWORD``` in ParameterStore, and load SSL certificate before launch this template.